Search the site:

 How to Create the Content?
 What Style to Use?

 WordPress pages are the place to brag about what you do, and they are meant to sound more like an advertisement.
-Strong headlines, catchy texts.
+Strong headlines, and catchy texts.
 This is what visitors will expect.
 While on your blog, they will want to learn something for themselves.
 Blogs are traditionally considered PR tools.

-Some part of the site will tell your story, others will be remotely related to it.
+Some parts of the site will tell your story, others will be remotely related to it.
 Some stories will include you and your company directly, others will be more about your customers and their pain points.

 When searching for a solution to their problem, visitors will come upon your site.
 They will read about the solution you suggest on the blog, which will confirm that you are an expert on the topic, and then they may go to your service pages and request help.
 That’s how content marketing works, in short, you build upon your knowledge and prominence.